chrisbodger/VeinCam/Resources/Venous-Access.md

 14. Don protective eyewear.
 15. Position patient comfortably, supporting proposed area of insertion.
 Place the underpad as required.
 16. Apply tourniquet, select vein then release tourniquet.
 17. Select the most appropriate vein for insertion of the PIVC.
 Points to consider include:
-a.
-Patient’s activity level
+    *	Patient’s activity level
-b.
-Size and condition of patient’s veins
+    * Size and condition of patient’s veins
-c.
-Indication for PIVC and expected duration of PIVC
+    * Indication for PIVC and expected duration of PIVC
-d.
-Position of patient during any planned procedure(s)
+    * Position of patient during any planned procedure(s)
-e.
-Use non-dominant forearm if practical
+    * Use non-dominant forearm if practical
-f.
-Use basilic or cephalic veins on the posterior (dorsal) forearm if possible (below)
+    * Use basilic or cephalic veins on the posterior (dorsal) forearm if possible (below)
-g.
-The metacarpal veins on the dorsum of the hand (below) are easier to visualise but are more liable to clot, difficult to stabilise, and prone to vessel damage
+    * The metacarpal veins on the dorsum of the hand (below) are easier to visualise but are more liable to clot, difficult to stabilise, and prone to vessel damage
-h.
-In patients with chronic renal failure, the use of the anterior (ventral) forearm veins (especially the cephalic vein) should be avoided, as these may be required for fistula formation for dialysis.
+    * In patients with chronic renal failure, the use of the anterior (ventral) forearm veins (especially the cephalic vein) should be avoided, as these may be required for fistula formation for dialysis.

     Avoid the use of veins in the following sites:

-•	Areas of flexion or bony prominences o	Vein easily damaged o	Uncomfortable
+      *	Areas of flexion or bony prominences
+        *	Vein easily damaged
+        * Uncomfortable
-•	Areas below previous cannulation site o	Vein may be damaged
+      *	Areas below previous cannulation site
+        * Vein may be damaged
-•	Bruised or phlebitis (inflamed veins) areas o	Poor venous return o	Piece of clot can be dislodged into the system
+      *	Bruised or phlebitis (inflamed veins) areas
+        *	Poor venous return
+        *	Piece of clot can be dislodged into the system
-•	A limb with an arteriovenous fisulae (abnormal connection between an artery and a vein)  or shunt (hole or a small passage which moves, or allows movement of, fluid from one part of the body to another) o	May compromise the haemodialysis access
+      *	A limb with an arteriovenous fisulae (abnormal connection between an artery and a vein)  or shunt (hole or a small passage which moves, or allows movement of, fluid from one part of the body to another)
+        *	May compromise the haemodialysis access
-•	An arm on the same side as a previous lymph node dissection, mastectomy or affected by cerebrovascular accident o	Poor venous/lymphatic return
+      *	An arm on the same side as a previous lymph node dissection, mastectomy or affected by cerebrovascular accident
+        *	Poor venous/lymphatic return
-•	An infected limb (e.g. cellulitis)
+      *	An infected limb (e.g. cellulitis)
-•	A limb with a peripherally inserted central catheter (PICC) or implanted venous access device
+      *	A limb with a peripherally inserted central catheter (PICC) or implanted venous access device
-•	Lower limbs (infants excepted) o	Risk of deep vein thrombosis o	Limits access, patient comfort and mobility
+      *	Lower limbs (infants excepted)
+        *	Risk of deep vein thrombosis
+        *	Limits access, patient comfort and mobility

  Procedure cont: